gravio-net/graviocoin/README.md

 Development Process
 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `gio.0.1.6` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/graviocoin-project/graviocoin/tags) are created regularly to indicate new official, stable release versions of Graviocoin Core.